DiamondLightSource/discorpy/docs/source/usage.rst

 ---------

-- A technical report explaining step-by-step on how to calculate distortion coefficients from a dot pattern image can be downloaded from `Zenodo <https://zenodo.org/record/1322720>`_.
+- A technical report explaining step-by-step on how to calculate distortion coefficients from a dot pattern image is available at `Zenodo <https://zenodo.org/record/1322720>`_.
 - Examples of how to use the package are in the "/examples" folder at the `github page <https://github.com/DiamondLightSource/discorpy/tree/master/examples>`_.
 - Coefficients determined by the package can be used by other tomographic software such as `Tomopy <https://tomopy.readthedocs.io/en/latest/api/tomopy.prep.alignment.html>`_ or